benwiz/graphics/NOTES.md

 - Find/create shapes
 - Draw shapes

+- Rename `point` to `vertex`
+- Rename `line` to `edge`

 - Provide a function that returns an object with all default options
 - Make it configurable
 - Make it pretty

-- Store results in adj. list will require updates throughout the code.
+- Storing results in adj list will require updates throughout the code.
 But having those updates will be valuable before starting the C version of this project.
 But using an adj. list does _not_ necessarily mean I should get rid of the points list or edges list.
 I probably should have a graph class or a graph interface.
   - https://www.geeksforgeeks.org/implementation-graph-javascript/

 - Finding lines can be optimized.